dhasty1/CorpPulse/README.md

 ### Try it out

-Ask the chatbot "Describe Alcoa's performance in 2021 with metrics" and watch as the magic happens!
+Ask the chatbot "Identify macroeconomic trends in financial companies" and watch as the magic happens!